ucbds-infra/otter-grader/docs/otter_generate.md

 ```

 If `--show-results` is passed, the stdout will be made available to students _only after grades are published on Gradescope_.
 The [next section](#gradescope-results) details more about what is included in the stdout.

-#### Pregrading Questions

-Otter allows some or all questions to be pre-graded during student execution using entirely hidden tests using the log.
-This can be configured using an Otter configuration file (a JSON-formatted text file with the `.otter` extension).
-See [Logging](logging.md) for more information.

 #### Generating with Otter Assign